vinnyvaleria/SIMRide/README.md

--- | BOOKING: Drivers able to reject riders if meeting spot not around the area -- | DASHBOARD: If removed from booking, will be notified on dashboard -- | BOOKING: Check for driver creating another booking for same time and day
+-- | BOOKING: Drivers able to reject riders if meeting spot not around the area -- | DASHBOARD: If removed from booking, will be notified on dashboard -- | BOOKING: Check for driver creating another booking for same time and day -- | BOOKING: Check for passenger joining another booking for same time and day